-Possession and Sale of a Controlled Substance in Michigan
+Possession of a Controlled Substance in Michigan

-By , Attorney
+By , Attorney Mitchell Hamline School of Law

 How Michigan Classifies Controlled Substances

-Michigan divides controlled substances into five "schedules."
+Michigan divides controlled substances into five schedules.
 Schedule 1 lists the most dangerous drugs, which have a high probability of abuse and addiction and no recognized medical value.
 Schedules 2, 3, 4, and 5 decrease in dangerousness and probability of abuse and increase in recognized medical uses.

 Examples of controlled substances included in each schedule are listed below.